Part I

 The wisdom: Seek resonance, not approval.
 Find your rhythm and those who honor it.
 Know when the cycle calls you inward, and when it brings you into community.

-If you feel alone in the cycle, name your phase to a trusted person and ask for the kind of support you need.
+If you feel alone in the cycle, name your phase to a trusted person while feeling your feet on the ground, and ask for the kind of support you need.

 Building Your Alchemical Vessel

-This is not “journaling” as autobiography.
+This is not autobiography.
 It is reinforcement by attention: what you track, you reinforce; what you reinforce, you integrate.

 The Path in Motion: A Day in the Life

 What does this actually look like?
 It is rarely dramatic.
-It looks like a Tuesday.
+It looks like an ordinary day.

-The Dragon is not a mythical creature you visit on weekends.
-It is the breath you take before you answer the difficult email.
+The Dragon is no distant emblem.
+It is the breath you take before you meet what is difficult.

 The Threshold: From Inner Rhythm to Cosmic Dance

 Studying the ocean is not diving into its depths.
-To know the pulse, to feel the pulse, to become the pulse—each is a dance within a dance.
+To know the pulse, to feel the pulse, to become the pulse—each asks more of the body.

 Step forward.